On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Introduction

-\paragraph{Metric Graph Reconstruction} In the last decade, both abstract and embedded metric graphs are considered for reconstruction; see \cite{aanjaneya2012metric,Lecci:2014:SAM:2627435.2697074,Chazal2015}.
-In \cite{aanjaneya2012metric}, the authors consider an abstract metric graph and a sample that is close to it in Gromov-Hausdorff metric, and reconstruct the structure of the metric graph along with the metric on it.
+\paragraph{Metric Graph Reconstruction.} We finish this introduction with a quick summary of some of the existing works on reconstruction of embedded metric graphs (\cite{aanjaneya2012metric,Lecci:2014:SAM:2627435.2697074,Chazal2015}).
+In~\cite{aanjaneya2012metric}, the authors consider an abstract metric graph and a sample that is close to it in Gromov-Hausdorff metric, and reconstruct the structure of the metric graph along with the metric on it.
 In a more recent work \cite{Lecci:2014:SAM:2627435.2697074}, the authors show a statistical treatment of metric graph reconstruction.
 They consider an embedded metric graph and a Euclidean sample around it.
 The Gromov-Hausdorff proximity used in \cite{aanjaneya2012metric} is replaced by the density assumption.
 The algorithm presented in \cite{aanjaneya2012metric} only reconstructs the connectivity of the vertices of the underlying metric graph and outputs an isomorphic pseudo-graph.
-And lastly, we mention Lemma 6.1 in \cite{Chazal2015}, where the first Betti number of an abstract metric graph is computed by considering the persistent cycles in the Vietoris-Rips complexes of a sample that is very close to it, with respect to the Gromov-Hausdorff distance.
+And lastly, we mention that the first Betti number of an abstract metric graph is computed by considering the persistent cycles in the Vietoris-Rips complexes of a sample that is very close to it, with respect to the Gromov-Hausdorff distance; see \cite[Lemma 6.1]{Chazal2015}.
 In Gromov-Hausdorff type reconstruction schemes, a small Gromov-Hausdorff distance between the graph and the sample guarantees a successful reconstruction.
 These methods are not a good choice when embedded graphs in $\R^N$ are considered.
 For an embedded graph with the induced length metric and a Euclidean sample around it, the Gromov-Hausdorff distance is not guaranteed to be made infinitely small, even if a dense enough sample is taken.
-Also, none of the above mentioned works give a geometrically close embedding for the reconstruction.
-Whereas our technique, presented in \secref{geom-recon}, can successfully be used to reconstruct embedded graphs from such Hausdorff-type noise.
+Also, most of the above mentioned works may be insufficient to give a geometrically close embedding for the reconstruction.
+Whereas our technique, presented in \secref{geom-recon}, can successfully be used to reconstruct embedded graphs; see \corref{graphs-reconstruction}.